Glitter (soundtrack): Background and development

 "I had worked myself very very hard for many many years and I never took a break, and last year, I had just become very very exhausted and ended up just not really in a good place physically and emotionally.
 I learned a little more about how to work hard but also how to be healthy and take care of myself, and now, in general, in my life, I'm in a really good, happy place."

 — —Carey, The San Diego Union-Tribune.

-Following the release of Carey's album Butterfly in 1997, she began working on a film and soundtrack project titled at that time as All That Glitters.
-However, Columbia Records and Carey were also working on a greatest hits album to be released in time for Thanksgiving season in November 1998.
-Carey put All That Glitters on hold and her greatest hits album #1's was released in November 1998.
+Following the release of Carey's album Butterfly in 1997, she began working on a film and soundtrack project then titled All That Glitters.
+However, Columbia Records and Carey were also working on a greatest hits album to be released in time for the Thanksgiving season in November 1998.
+Carey put All That Glitters on hold, and her greatest hits album #1's was released in November 1998.
 Carey put the project on hold again to record her album Rainbow (1999).
 After the album ran its course, Carey wanted to finish the film and soundtrack project.
-But by this time, Carey and her now ex-husband Tommy Mottola, head of her record company Columbia, did not have a good working or personal relationship.
-Mottola wanted Carey off the label and Carey wanted to leave; however, she still owed Columbia one more album to fulfill her contract.
-Virgin Records stepped in and offered to pay Columbia $20 million to let Carey out of her contract early so that they could sign her for a $100 million deal.
+By this time, however, Carey and her ex-husband Tommy Mottola, the head of Columbia, no longer had a good working or personal relationship.
+Mottola wanted Carey off the label, and Carey wanted to leave; however, she still owed Columbia one more album to fulfill her contract.
+Virgin Records stepped in and offered to pay Columbia $20 million to release Carey from her contract early so that they could sign her to a $100 million deal.

 Carey signed with Virgin and aimed to complete the film and soundtrack project.
-As part of her contract on her $100 million five-album record deal with Virgin Records, Carey was given full creative control.
-She opted to record an album partly mixed with 1980s influenced disco and other similar genres, in order to go with the film's setting.
-As the release date grew nearer, the film and album title were changed from All That Glitters to Glitter.
-In early 2001, Carey's relationship with Latin singer Luis Miguel ended, while she was busy filming Glitter and recording the soundtrack.
-Due to the pressure of losing her relationship, being on a new record label, filming a movie, and recording an album, Carey began to have a nervous breakdown.
-She began posting a series of disturbing messages on her official website, and displayed erratic behavior while on several promotional outings.
+As part of her $100 million, five-album deal with Virgin Records, Carey was given full creative control.
+She opted to record an album influenced by 1980s disco and similar genres to match the film's setting.
+As the release date drew near, the film and album titles were changed from All That Glitters to Glitter.
+In early 2001, Carey's relationship with Latin singer Luis Miguel ended while she was busy filming Glitter and recording the soundtrack.
+Under the strain of the breakup, transitioning to a new record label, filming a movie, and recording an album, Carey began to experience a nervous breakdown.
+She posted a series of disturbing messages on her official website and displayed erratic behavior during several promotional appearances.